NCHS-Software-Engineering/deca2026/README.md

 4. In terminal one enter: cd Server
 5. In terminal one enter: nodemon server.js or node sever.js
 6. In terminal two enter: cd my-react-app
 7. In terminal two enter: npm run
+(note for 7): use "npm run start" (no quotes) instead
 Note: If every step works correctly it should open up a tab in google automatically called localhost:3000
 Note: To stop running either the server click on the corresponding terminal and hit ctrl+c